Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 Privacy Statement | Staff & Credits | Terms Of Service

 Use of this site signifies your understanding of and agreement to the Terms of Service.

 Eventually, you will get a response (hopefully sooner rather than later).
-Your mare might be accepted into her first choice stallion - awesome!
+Your mare might be accepted by her first choice stallion.
 However, you should expect to see some mares denied their first choice stallion.
-This happens.
-To everyone.
-Every year.
 You can never completely avoid it, no matter how carefully you match a mare.
 In most cases, being denied is not a reflection on you or your mare/match, but a limit on how many mares a stud can reasonably cover in a year.
-(Most stallions cover only 5-8 mares a year and some may receive up to 50+ requests!)
+(Most stallions cover only 5-8 mares a year and some may receive up to 50+ requests.)

 Do not take it personally if you’re denied.
-Go back to that list you made (you did make one, didn’t you?) and send a request to one of the other backup stallions you found for her.
+Go back to that list of stallions you made and send a request to one of the other backup stallions you found for her.

 There are some cases in which mares are denied for unreasonable expectations.
 If your mare was denied because of not being an exact blood type match, one or two bad Stat gene crosses, or for something that was completely beyond your control, make note of it.
 There’s no sense wasting your time sending your mares to someone that is going to deny them, repeatedly, for something superficial.

 It’s also worth noting that there’s a big difference between “He had a lot of mares and ultimately I had to go with those with better Heritage/Stat genes” from a full stallion (completely reasonable) and seeing “I don’t like the FxG in Early Speed and Acceleration” or “I only accept exact blood type” from a stallion who isn’t full (unreasonable).